AndunHH/spacemouse/README.md

 Purchasing the [electronics](#electronics) and [printing some parts](#printed-parts) is not scope of this repository.
 We start with the software.

 # Getting Started with PlatformIO
-You can use PlatformIO to flash the board with this fast steps:
+You can use PlatformIO to flash the board with this fast steps.
+PlatformIO is easier than ArduinoIDE, because you don't need to change the board.txt files there.

 1. Install [PlatformIO](https://platformio.org/).
 2. Clone this repo and open a terminal in the cloned directory.